 Still, it’s important to know that even those who are not cured of cancer may go on living for months or years, even though there may be changes in their lives.
 Many families adjust to this kind of treatment schedule.

-Having a cancer that cannot be cured does not put you beyond hope or help; you may be living with a disease that can be treated and controlled for a fairly long time.
+Having a cancer that cannot be cured doesn’t put you beyond hope or help; you may be living with a disease that can be treated and controlled for a fairly long time.

 Living with uncertainty

-Here are some ideas that have helped others deal with the uncertainty and fear of cancer that doesn’t go away and feel more hopeful:
+Here are some ideas that have helped others feel more hopeful and deal with the uncertainty and fear of cancer that doesn’t go away:

 - Be informed.
 Learn what you can do for your health now and about the services available to you and your loved ones.
 This can give you a greater sense of control.

 - Be aware that you do not have control over some aspects of your cancer.
 It helps to accept this rather than fight it.